bartelsk/PowerDesigner/Repository/Samples/UserAndGroupSamples/README.md

 ## Running the samples
 All samples are set up as tests that can be run by the built-in `Test Explorer` of Visual Studio.
 If the `Test Explorer` window is not visible, go to the `VIEW` menu and click `Test Explorer`.

 Some samples assume the presence of certain users and/or groups, so do not run all tests at once!
-The samples are self-contained; you should first create the sample user before retrieving its properties, for example.
+The samples are self-contained; you should first run the `CreateUser` sample before retrieving its rights by running the `GetUserRights` sample, for example.
 There is no dependency on any existing user or group.

 ## Samples overview
 This section lists the available samples.